mathntanzi0/Enhanced_UNETR_plus_plus_VFA/README.md

 ## Evaluation

-To reproduce the results of UNETR++:
+To reproduce the results of the models:

 1. Download the models' weights from the following folder: [VFA UNETR++ weights folder](https://drive.google.com/drive/folders/1wc1g7aB0DO1ZIj5pIMpTdo04_68Aj3g-).